threefoldtech/info_grid/src/weblets/weblets_caprover_admin.md

 You need to specify your email address.

-You will have to login again.

 ![ ](./img/caprover_https_activated.png)

 > Now force https.

-You will have to login again, and you should notice https is now used.

 ## Step 2: Add a default docker registry